Disruptive Pattern Material: 1960 Pattern

-From 1960, the British Army was issued with the 1960 Pattern field-uniform consisting of a Combat Smock, Combat Trousers, a Combat Hood attached to the smock by two epaulette buttons and a third button concealed under the collar, and, for exceptionally cold conditions, a Parka.
+From 1960, the British Army was issued with the 1960 Pattern field-uniform, consisting of a Combat Smock, Combat Trousers, a Combat Hood attached to the smock by two epaulette buttons and a third button concealed under the collar, and, for exceptionally cold conditions, a Parka.

 First limited use

-A new British DPM was developed in the early 1960s, using the four basic western European temperate colours of black, dark brown, mid-green and a dark sand to make a very effective camouflage that has survived in its basic design, with no more than slight changes to the colours and pattern, until current times.
+In the early 1960s, a new British DPM was developed, using the four basic western European temperate colours of black, dark brown, mid-green and a dark sand.
+It made a very effective camouflage that has survived in its basic design, with no more than slight changes to the colours and pattern until current times.

 This design was probably used first on a very small scale for a hooded Smock, Windproof, 1963 Pattern, issued only to special forces.

-In 1966 the Army introduced, though not universally, a camouflage field uniform.
+In 1966, the Army introduced, though not universally, a camouflage field uniform.

-Known informally as the 1966 Pattern, it was in fact identical in design to the 1960 Pattern kit, though now made in DPM fabric.
+Known informally as the 1966 Pattern, it was identical in design to the 1960 Pattern kit, though now made in DPM fabric.
 It is labelled, like the earlier plain olive green version, Smock, Combat, 1960 Pattern and Trousers, Combat, 1960 Pattern.

 The 1966 DPM range did not completely replace the plain olive green 1960 Pattern Smock and Trousers, which continued to be worn widely until the 1968 DPM kit was issued.
-Both the Royal Marines and the Parachute Regiment continued to wear the Trousers, Combat, 1960 Pattern with the Denison smock, and examples of these trousers were made even after 1968.
-These units eventually stopped issuing the Denison smock (in mid to late 1970s) and adopted smocks in the general-issue DPM while still for a time wearing the plain olive 1960 Pattern Trousers.
+Both the Royal Marines and the Parachute Regiment continued to wear the Trousers, Combat, 1960 Pattern with the Denison smock.
+Examples of these trousers were made even after 1968.

+In the mid to late 1970s, these units eventually stopped issuing the Denison smock, and adopted smocks in the general-issue DPM, while for a time still wearing the plain olive 1960 Pattern Trousers.